 To summarize, here are the top tips for creating a successful BI project:

 - Create a solid BI project plan

 - Clear the clutter and define a timeframe

 - Concentrate on technicalities

 - Implement your BI solution and measure success

 Now that we have provided BI projects examples and templates that professionals and managers can use for their own purposes.
-Creating business analytics projects by following our tips and leveraging these examples to your advantage can create a much more stable business and better performance level.
+Creating business analytics projects through self service BI and by following our tips and leveraging these examples to your advantage can create a much more stable business and better performance level.
 To see it in practice, you can start creating your own projects with our BI tool, for a 14-day trial, completely free!